 I did the research for you, I set the scope for building your first microservice with Spring Boot, and I deliver the structure too.
 In text form, without fluff or bullshit, so you can progress at your own pace and also search the material.
 Ever tried searching in a video?

-I build it the way I love learning and wish I could find when diving into new topics.
+I build it the way friends and I love learning and wish we could find when diving into new topics.
 Luckily, you can now and benefit from it.

 The guide is not for you if you have never developed in Java or your most advanced application is Hello World.